Building Robots and Leaders

 Since 2010, the MEZ has been connecting professional engineers, University of Michigan engineering students, and other volunteers with students from over 20 Detroit-area high schools to create a community of learning through FIRST Robotics.
 Students learn industry-standard techniques to design, build, test and compete with robots against other high schools from around the world.

-NAF Future Ready Scholars at U-M is a multi-year college and career prep program in partnership with NAF Academies, a national educational non-profit that has established 20 career academies within Michigan high schools.
-Through a 2-week residential summer camp and monthly Saturday sessions, the Future Ready Scholars Program aims to prepare students from Southeast Michigan who are traditionally under-represented in STEM fields for success in their chosen colleges & careers.
-Programming includes hands-on STEM classes, SAT prep, leadership development and mentorship.
+Future Ready Scholars at U-M is a college and career prep program for students interested in STEM.
+Through a 2-week residential summer camp and monthly Saturday sessions, the Future Ready Scholars Program aims to prepare students from Southeast Michigan for success in their chosen colleges & careers.

 The Qualcomm® ThinkabitTM Lab at the University of Michigan is a multi-year collaboration between Qualcomm and Michigan Engineering, serving youth in the Detroit and Southeast Michigan area.
 Through a hands-on experience, students experience the Engineering Design Process by identifying and solving a problem with their own invention, built with Arduino computer kits they learn to program themselves.